As we all know, things don’t always go as planned. This morning we headed out bright and early

 was only 1.2 miles and very easy except the climb from Flat Stanley to Lower

-Horsetail which involves an altitude gain of just over 100 feet.
+Horsetail which includes an altitude gain of just over 100 feet.
 For more on Horsetail Falls including driving

 directions, map and stats chart see: (86 Fuzzybutt Horsetail and more).